chrusty/devops-manifesto/Cassandra/Exercises/Prepare-a-cassandra-cluster.md

 #### Assassinate the dead node from the cluster
-One way to handle this scenario is to “assassinate” the dead node from the cluster before attempting to introduce a replacement node.
+One way to handle this scenario is to "assassinate" the dead node from the cluster before attempting to introduce a replacement node.
 This is potentially ___danger-zone___!
 Run this command on one of the remaining nodes.
 It will take about 30s, check the logs afterwards to see what happened.
-Nodetool status should now say that you have 2 nodes in “UN” state, and nothing else.
+Nodetool status should now say that you have 2 nodes in "UN" state, and nothing else.
 ```docker exec -it cassandra-1 nodetool assassinate 172.16.0.12```